Youthbuild (17.274)

 Applicant Eligibility

-Eligible applicants for these grants are public or private nonprofit agency or organization (including a consortium of such agencies or organizations), including: community-based organizations; faith-based organizations; an entity carrying out activities under this WIA, such as a local workforce investment board or One-Stop Career Center; a community action agency; a state or local housing development agency; an Indian tribe or other agency primarily serving Indians; a community development corporation; a state or local youth service conservation corps; or any other relevant public or private nonprofit entity that provides education or employment training and can meet the required elements of the grant.
+Eligible applicants for these grants are public or private nonprofit agency or organization (including a consortium of such agencies or organizations), including: a community-based organization; a faith-based organization; an entity carrying out activities under this title, such as a local board; a community action agency; a State or local housing development agency; an Indian tribe or other agency primarily serving Indians; a community development corporation; a State or local youth service or conservation corps; and any other entity eligible to provide education or employment training under a Federal program other than YouthBuild.

 Beneficiary Eligibility

-An eligible youth is an individual who is (1) between the ages of 16 and 24 on the date of enrollment; and (2) a member of a disadvantaged youth population such as a member of a low-income family, a youth in foster care (including youth aging out of foster care), a youth offender, a youth who is an individual with a disability, a child of an incarcerated parent, or a migrant youth; and (3) an individual who has dropped out of high school and re-enrolled in an alternative school, if that re-enrollment is part of a sequential service strategy.
-Up to (but not more than) 25 percent of the participants in the program may be youth who do not meet the education and disadvantaged criteria above but who are: (1) basic skills deficient, despite attainment of a secondary school diploma, General Education Development (GED) credential, or other State-recognized equivalent (including recognized alternative standards for individuals with disabilities); or (2) have been referred by a local secondary school for participation in a YouthBuild program leading to the attainment of a secondary school diploma.
+Under WIOA, an eligible youth is an individual who is (i) not less than age 16 and not more than age 24 on the date of enrollment; (ii) a member of a low-income family, a youth in foster care (including youth aging out of foster care), a youth offender, a youth who is an individual with a disability, a child of incarcerated parents, or a migrant youth; and (iii) a school dropout or an individual who was a school dropout and has subsequently reenrolled.
+Up to (but not more than) 25 percent of the participants in the program may be youth who do not meet the education and disadvantaged criteria above but who are: (1) basic skills deficient, despite attainment of a secondary school diploma or its recognized equivalent (including recognized certificates of attendance or similar documents for individuals with disabilities); or (2) have been referred by a local secondary school for participation in a YouthBuild program leading to the attainment of a secondary school diploma.

 Credentials/Documentation

-Grantees must demonstrate adequate organizational capacity to implement a YouthBuild program.
-Additionally, grantees must provide evidence of the capacity to track and report performance outcomes.
-OMB Circular No. A-87 applies to this program.
+Grantees must demonstrate adequate organizational capacity to implement a YouthBuild program which includes a description of the type of educational or occupational skills credential(s) that will be gained through participating in the program.
+Additionally, grantees must provide evidence of the capacity to track and report required performance outcomes and must demonstrate successful past performance with a YouthBuild grant or other similar youth-serving program.

 Application Procedure

-OMB Circular No. A-102 applies to this program.
-This program is excluded from coverage under OMB Circular No. A-110.
-Grants for projects are awarded on a competitive basis, announced in Solicitation for Grant Applications (SGAs) in the Federal Register and also on ETA's Internet Web site at http://www.doleta.gov.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+Grants for projects are awarded on a competitive basis, announced in Funding Opportunity Announcements (FOAs) on ETA's Internal Web site at http://www.doleta.gov/grants and via www.grants.gov.
 To compete for a grant, organizations develop a proposal and budget that demonstrate how the organization will provide services to a targeted population.
-The SGA provides all of the necessary information for applying for Federal assistance.
+The FOA provides all of the necessary information for applying for Federal assistance.

 Award Procedure

-Procedures for each project are specified in the applicable request for proposals.
+Procedures for each project are specified in the funding opportunity announcement.
 Generally, the procedure is as follows: A technical review panel composed of staff from ETA program offices as well as peer reviewers evaluates eligible submitted applications.
-The panel prepares a report for the ETA Grant Officer identifying the strengths and weaknesses of the application and the cumulative rating.
+The panel prepares a report for the ETA Grant Officer identifying the weaknesses of the application and the cumulative rating.
 Once selections are made by the Grant Officer, an Award Notification is sent through the appropriate congressional channels for notification.
-After awardees are notified, the list of awardees is posted on the ETA Web site at www.dol.gov.
+After awardees are notified, the list of awardees is posted on the ETA Web site at www.doleta.gov/grants.
 If an application is rejected, a letter is sent to the applicant as notification that they were not selected as a recipient of the grant.

 Deadlines